Nilabha13/FastChat-221BHackerStreet/README.md

 ## How To Run:

-Make sure that the directories _keys_ and _keys/server_keys_ are present in the directory with the python scripts.
-The _keys/server_keys_ directory should contain the keys of the servers and keyserver.
+Make sure that the directories *keys* and *keys/server_keys* are present in the directory with the python scripts.
+The *keys/server_keys* directory should contain the keys of the servers and keyserver.

-Run fastchatdb_schema.py, then run keyserver.py, then fake_lb.py.
-Follow this by running mutiple_servers.py 5 times with 5 different command line arguments, 5001, 5002, 5003, 5004, 5005.
+Run **fastchatdb_schema.py**, then run **keyserver.py**, then **load_balancer.py**.
+Follow this by running **mutiple_servers.py** 5 times with 5 different command line arguments - 5001, 5002, 5003, 5004, 5005.
 Once this is done, all servers and background systems are up.
-Follow this by running fake_client.py.
+Follow this by running **client.py**.
 Over there, enter your username.
 We allow only unique usernames in our system and hence if the username has been seen before the system detects you as an existing user and askes you to enter your password.
 Otherwise the system identifies you as a new user and requests you to create a password.

 Once in the system, you are given a menu.
 Type out the digit corresponding to what you want to do.
 Respond to prompts based on your understanding.